-The Banking System must ensure that liquidity reaches business whilst keeping the cost of borrowing low.
+The Chamber proposed that the Banking System ensure that liquidity reaches business whilst keeping the cost of borrowing low.
 Banks should not unnecessarily withhold loans for projects.
-Most companies are operating with a few months of liquidity so timeliness with providing liquidity is of essence.
+Most companies are operating with a few weeks of liquidity so timeliness with providing liquidity is of essence.
 Banks are encouraged to be flexible and align themselves with the short-term economic priorities and time-frames of business.
-The Chamber refutes the idea of a windfall tax on banks.